 Cadotte Campground is in a wooded area with private sites, some of which have views of the lake and access to trails that lead to the water.
 Some campsites can accommodate RVs up to 45 ft. in length.

-The facility provides fishing areas, a boat ramp, dock, playground and sandy beach.
+The facility provides fishing areas, a boat ramp, dock and sandy beach.

 Superior National Forest is known for its boreal forest ecosystem, numerous clean lakes and diversity of animals and plants.
 The campground lies in a mixed evergreen, birch and aspen forest.